facebookresearch/detr/Blender/blender_automation/README.md

 # Blender Automation

-Provides high level command line interface to develop a scene in blender and render it to a image file or files
+Blender Automation is a high level command line interface to develop a scene(s) in blender and render it to a image file(s).
+This module aims to remove the knowledge gap between Blender Experts and Python developers, though this module does only the basic works.
+It's targeted towards the generation of the Synthetic Image dataset generation with the automatically generated annotations for object detection.

 There are sub-modules as follows:
 * __Blender API__ :